cargo2nix/cargo2nix/README.md

 This Nixpkgs overlay builds your Rust crates and binaries by first pulling the dependencies apart, building them individually as separate Nix derivations and linking them together.
-This is achieved by basically passing linker flags to the `cargo` invocations and the underlying `rustc`/`rustdoc` invocations.
+This is achieved by passing custom linker flags to the `cargo` invocations and the underlying `rustc` and `rustdoc` invocations.

 The overlay is built on top of the work by James Kay.
 In addition, this overlay also takes cross-compilation into account and build the crates onto the correct